|Sherwood Foresters (Notts and Derby Regiment)||1413||1/5th Battalion|

 Photo courtesy Lynne Ablard

 James William Taylor was born at Derby on 15 September 1893.
 He was the son of Alice Taylor.
 In 1896, Alice married James Fletcher Goodall at Codnor, Derbyshire, and they soon settled at Fritchley.
 During his youth, James was known by his step-father's surname of Goodall.
 He was working as a coal miner at Oakerthorpe when he attested for service with a volunteer battalion of the Sherwood Foresters in May 1911 aged seventeen.
 As a volunteer, he was embodied for service at the very start of the First World War in August 1914.
 He was posted to France in February 1915, though returned home in July of the same year.
+Early in 1915 his bravery in removing a fire bomb dropped by enemy aircraft at Braintree was reported in the press.
 He was discharged on 16 May 1916.

 After the war, James returned to his occupation as a coal miner.
 He married Agnes Ellen Smith of Fritchley in 1918 and they lived at Hill Top, Fritchley, for many years.
 They had three sons.
 James William Taylor passed away on 15 October 1969, aged 76 years.
 He is interred in the Parish Cemetery at Crich.